Plug-in electric vehicles in North Dakota

 As of June 2021, there were 266 electric vehicles (not including plug-in hybrid vehicles) registered in North Dakota.
 As of 2022, 0.44% of all new light-duty vehicles sold in the state were electric.

-In 2022, North Dakota was ranked by Forbes Advisor as the best state in the United States for electric vehicle ownership.
+In 2022, North Dakota was ranked by Forbes Advisor as the best state in the United States for electric vehicle charging, due to the low numbers of EVs (~3) per charging station.

 Government policy

 As of 2022, the state government does not offer any tax incentives for electric vehicle purchases.

 Charging stations

 As of April 2022, there were 58 public charging stations in North Dakota.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$26 million to charging stations in North Dakota.

 As of 2022, the state government recognizes I-29 and I-94 as "alternative fuel corridors" with plans for charging stations to be built every 50 mi.

 By region

 Bismarck–Mandan

 As of March 2022, there were two public charging stations in the Bismarck–Mandan metropolitan area.